RealRobotics/one-button-record/design.md

 Details on setting up the LattePanda board can be found [here](latte-panda-setup/latte-panda.md).

 The LattePanda implementation of the `HardwareInterface` class implements the LED functions and the `get_button_press` function.
+This code was prototyped in the `latte_button_test.py` script to limit the scope of the problem and then the working code was added to the `HardwareInterfaceLatte` class.

+### One button record

+Now the hardware interface was doing what I wanted, I started testing the top level code.
+There were numerous small issues with getting the camera working correctly, but a  basic working set of values were found and the launch file `launch/usb_camera_only.launch.py` can be used to start the camera successfully.

+Running the node had many small issues with logging and getting the image parameters correct.
+Once these were fixed, the node runs well with one issue: when the button is pressed and held down for mor than about 0.5 seconds, the recording starts and then immediately stops.
+What needs to happen is when the button is pressed and held down, the recording starts.
+The recording should stop only after the button has been released and pressed again.